Updated: March 31, 2023 - 7 min read

 For tech insiders, it is just so clear what everyone does.

 For aspiring industry leaders… Not so much.
 In fact, job positions keep changing all the time.
 For example, it is fashionable today to express goals through titles; such as “Customer Success”.
-In the next few years, the widespread adoptions of new technologies, like Machine Learning, will most likely expand these positions.
+In the next few years, the widespread adoption of new technologies, like Machine Learning, will most likely expand these positions.

 This makes the demarcation of responsibilities a really important mission.
 Here, we will explain why managing brands is not really the same as managing products.
 While, on the surface, they seem to share similar tasks, these are very different missions within organizations.
 Of course, it does not mean that Brand Managers cannot become PMs.
 But those who wish to transition will have to apply themselves.